eleda77/eleda77.github.io/docs/vocab_list.md

 **oleaginous** - rich in, covered with, or producing oil, oily; exaggeratedly and distastefully complimentary; obsequious

+**organdy** - a fine transparent cotton fabric with a stiff finish and a plain weave

 **orgulous** - haughty

 **orison** - a prayer or plea to a deity